-The byway owes its scenic beauty to the pristine mountainous watersheds of three nationally designated Wild & Scenic Rivers — the Lochsa, Selway and Middle Fork Clearwater.
-At Kooskia, the Middle Fork joins the South Fork to create the Main Clearwater, which meets the Snake River at Lewiston.
-The byway runs through the Nez Perce-Clearwater National Forests, fringes the Selway-Bitterroot Wilderness and runs through the rugged Clearwater and Bitterroot mountains, which range in elevation from 1,800 – 10,000 feet.
+The Byway owes its scenic beauty to the pristine mountainous watersheds of three nationally designated Wild & Scenic Rivers — the Lochsa, Selway and Middlefork Clearwater.
+At Kooskia, the Middlefork joins the Southfork to create the main Clearwater, which meets the Snake River at Lewiston.
+The byway runs through the Nez Perce-Clearwater National Forests, fringes the Selway-Bitterroot Wilderness and runs through the rugged Clearwater and Bitterroot mountains, which range in elevation from 1,800 to 10,000 feet.
 The 1.3 million acre roadless Selway – Bitterroot Wilderness, along with the 4 national forests within which it lies and the adjacent Frank Church – River of No Return Wilderness to the south comprise what many people rightly call “The Big Wild.”
 It is home to cougar, black bears, wolves, moose, elk, deer, wolverine, salmon, steelhead, trout, osprey, heron, eagle, and many more creatures of the wild.

-For all of the above reasons, the Northwest Passage Scenic Byway – Highway 12 draws thousands of people every year from all parts of the country and world.
+For all of the above reasons, the Northwest Passage Scenic Byway Highway 12 route draws thousands of people each year — local north westerners, Americans at large, and visitors from around the world.